 Early detection in boys can help prevent problems from delayed puberty.
 Early diagnosis and treatment in men offer better protection against osteoporosis and other related conditions.

-Doctors base a diagnosis of hypogonadism on symptoms and results of blood tests that measure testosterone levels.
+Your doctor will test your blood level of testosterone if you have signs or symptoms of hypogonadism.
 Because testosterone levels vary and are generally highest in the morning, blood testing is usually done early in the day, before 10 a.m., possibly on more than one day.

 - Hormone testing

 Male hypogonadism usually is treated with testosterone replacement to return testosterone levels to normal.
 Testosterone can help counter the signs and symptoms of male hypogonadism, such as decreased sexual desire, decreased energy, decreased facial and body hair, and loss of muscle mass and bone density.

 For older men who have low testosterone and signs and symptoms of hypogonadism due to aging, the benefits of testosterone replacement are less clear.